The GYA membership call for 2022 has ended. We currently do not accept applications.

 Applications are sought from young, independent scholars who combine the highest level of research excellence with a demonstrated passion for delivering impact.

-Research fields: The call is open to all scholars working in any research-based discipline, including the sciences, medicine, engineering, social sciences, the arts and humanities.
+Research: The call is open to all scholars working in any research-based discipline, including the natural, physical and social sciences, as well as the arts and humanities.

 Impact: The Global Young Academy is committed to a broad range of programmes around the world to support young scholars, promote science to a broad audience, engage in policy debate, and foster international and interdisciplinary collaboration.
 Applicants should provide evidence of interest or experience in one or more of these areas.

-Expectations: Each GYA member is expected to attend the GYA Annual General Meeting each year and is also expected to actively contribute to one or more of the organisation’s programmes, which include participation in policy development, promotion of National Young Academies, and supporting science and education at the international level.
+Expectations: Each GYA member is expected to attend the GYA Annual General Meeting each year and is also expected to actively contribute to one or more of the organisation’s programmes, which include participation in policy development, promotion of National Young Academies, supporting science outreach and education at the national and international levels, and the young scientist ambassador programme.
 The GYA is an active organisation, and being a member requires a time commitment on each member’s part.
-In the event that applicants are selected as new GYA members, they should be available to attend the next Annual General Meeting, which is scheduled from 7 – 11 May 2018 in Pattaya, Thailand.
+In the event that applicants are selected as new GYA members, they should be available to attend the next Annual General Meeting, which is scheduled for 13 June – 17 June 2022 in Japan.

-maximum length of 4 pages.
-Judges are instructed to ignore any material over the 4-page limit.
+– Maximum length of 4 pages.
+The Selection Committee members are instructed to ignore any material over the 4-page limit.
 Your CV should contain a brief education and employment history and make your achievements clear to a general audience.
-For example, a few words summarizing your most significant publications are more useful than a complete list of every paper that you have authored
+For example, a few words summarising your most significant publications are more useful than a complete list of every paper that you have authored.

 Please supply the document “Instructions for Referees” (below) to your referees.

 - Data Protection / Declaration / signature of applicant – Download document here.

 Application form currently offline.